Taniwha: Etymology and Pacific analogues

 Linguists have reconstructed the word taniwha to Proto-Oceanic *tanifa, with the meaning "shark species".
 In Tongan and Niuean, tenifa refers to a large dangerous shark, as does the Samoan tanifa; the Tokelauan tanifa is a sea-monster that eats people.
 In most other Polynesian languages, the cognate words refer to sharks or simply fish.

 Some anthropologists have stated that the taniwha has "analogues that appear within other Polynesian cosmologies".
+Moʻo or Moho, reptilian deities which can be seen in Hawaiian lore, strongly share characteristics with Taniwha as being both protector and harmful to men, shape-shifting, and so on.

 Characteristics

-At sea, a taniwha often appears as a whale or as quite a large shark such as southern right whale or whale shark; compare the Māori name for the Great white shark: mangō-taniwha.
+At sea, a taniwha often appears as a whale or a large shark such as southern right whale or whale shark; compare the Māori name for the great white shark: mangō-taniwha.
 In inland waters, they may still be of whale-like dimensions, but look more like a gecko or a tuatara, having a row of spines along the back.
-Other taniwha appear as a floating log, which behaves in a disconcerting way (Orbell 1998:149-150, Reed 1963:297).
+Other taniwha appear as a floating log, which behaves in a disconcerting way.
 Some can tunnel through the earth, uprooting trees in the process.
 Legends credit certain taniwha with creating harbours by carving out a channel to the ocean.
 Wellington's harbour, Te Whanganui-a-Tara, was reputedly carved out by two taniwha.
 The petrified remains of one of them turned into a hill overlooking the city.
 Lake Waikaremoana in Te Urewera Ranges area of Wairoa District was also reputedly carved out by taniwha.
 Other taniwha allegedly caused landslides beside lakes or rivers.

 Taniwha can either be male or female.
-The taniwha Araiteuru is said to have arrived in New Zealand with the early voyaging canoes and her eleven sons are credited with creating the various branches of the Hokianga Harbour (Orbell 1995:184-185).
+The taniwha Āraiteuru is said to have arrived in New Zealand with the early voyaging canoes and her eleven sons are credited with creating the various branches of the Hokianga Harbour.

-There has been some speculation based on several marine sightings and on purported habitat & physical representations that the Taniwha myth may be based on periodic populations of Saltwater Crocodile which rarely end up crossing the strait from Australia.
-Northern New Zealand presently appears to be just outside the temperature range where a population can sustain itself indefinitely, dying out during unusually cold winters.